-The Brunei-Muara District is Brunei Darussalam’s most populous district out of the four despite being the smallest at 571 square kilometres.
-It is home to more than 300,000 residents.
-It also houses the nation’s capital Bandar Seri Begawan, where the country’s government and economic activities are situated.
+Among the four districts in the country, Brunei-Muara is the most populous district despite being the smallest at 571 square kilometres.
+It is home to over 300,000 residents, more than two-thirds of the total population.
+It houses the nation’s capital Bandar Seri Begawan where the country’s government and economic activities are situated.

 Gadong and Kiulap are prominent commercial centres.
 These areas accommodate a large concentration of businesses such as banks, shopping malls, clinics, car workshops, car wash centres, laundry services, restaurants and bakeries.

 Muara plays resident to the Muara Port, Brunei’s only deepwater port.
 Also located in the area is the Muara Naval Base, headquarters of the country’s naval defence force, the Royal Brunei Navy (RBN).
-Muara Beach is one of the main tourist attractions, stretching along the coast of the South China Sea.
+Muara Beach is one of the main attractions among locals and tourists, stretching along the coast of South China Sea.

-Tutong is 30 minutes away from the capital, and is the country’s most ethnically diverse district.
+Tutong is 30 minutes away from the capital and is the country’s most ethnically diverse district.
 It is home to four Bornean ethnic groups: Tutong, Kedayan, Dusun and Iban.
-Visitors often _ock to the district for its impressive destinations which exhibit natural beauty such as Tasek Merimbun, Seri Kenangan Beach, Bintudoh Greenspring Resort, Ukong Sago Factory, Wasai Batu Mapan Recreational Park and Bukit Ambog.
+Visitors often flock to the district for its impressive destinations which exhibit natural beauty such as Tasek Merimbun, Seri Kenangan Beach, Bintudoh Greenspring Resort, Ukong Sago Factory, Wasai Batu Mapan Recreational Park and Bukit Ambog.

 Temburong is the second largest district with a population of more than 10,000, separated from the other three districts and sitting adjoined to Sarawak, Malaysia.
-The district is densely covered with lush rainforest, parts of it conserved in reserve parks, making it a hotspot for ecotourism.
-The Ulu Temburong National Park and the Sumbiling Eco Village are some of the district’s points of interest and its main town is Bangar.
+The Sultan Haji Omar ‘Ali Saifuddien (SHOAS) Bridge, opened to the public in 2020, was constructed to facilitate the movement of people delivering goods and services between Brunei- Muara and Temburong district.
+The district is densely covered with lush rainforests, making it a hotspot for eco-tourism.
+The Ulu Temburong National Park and the Sumbiling Eco Village are some of the district’s points of interest.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.